IT’S TIME FOR A NEW ADVENTURE

 Are there any facilities for the visually impaired?

 Guide dogs are permitted into the Princess Theatre.
 The Box Office staff can make the best arrangements for you.
-Please contact the Box Office on (03) 9299 9800.
+Please contact the venue Customer Service team on 1300 111011 and press 2 or email email@example.com.
 Other special access performance dates are also to be announced.

 Are companion cards accepted?

-Companion cards are accepted for all performances at the Princess Theatre and can be booked directly with the Box Office on (03) 9299 9800.
+Companion cards are accepted for all performances at the Princess Theatre.
+Please contact the venue Customer Service team on 1300 111011 and press 2 or email firstname.lastname@example.org.
 Companion card tickets can only be collected from the Box Office from an hour prior to the performance.
 The companion card must be presented before tickets can be handed to the patron.

 Where else in the world is the play being performed?

-Harry Potter and the Cursed Child is currently playing in the following cities: London, Melbourne, San Francisco, Hamburg and coming soon to Toronto and Tokyo.
+Harry Potter and the Cursed Child is currently playing in the following cities: London, New York, Melbourne, Hamburg, Toronto and Tokyo.

 I would like to produce/perform in my own production or reading of the play, who should I speak to?